-I'm finally baking this advice into my annual planning.
+I'm finally baking Thoreau's advice into my planning.
 Plus: values, time, and ways of life

 This is a post about how I use values to think through my annual process of Strategic Planning for Life, which I do every year on my birthday between Christmas and the New Year.
 I’m cognizant of the president’s words—though I think the right analog on a personal level isn’t about your budget, but your time, especially your discretionary time, i.e., time not spent earning enough money to live or ensuring that little humans don’t die.

 What you do with your days, weeks, and months reveals your true priorities, no matter what you say your values are.
 Show me how you spend your time, and I’ll tell you what you value.